laurentperrinet/Perrinet20PredictiveProcessing/README.md

 these delays.
-A novelty of this approach is to include the delays in the dynamics at the present time by taking advantage of generalized coordinates to create a linear operator on those variables to travel back and forth in time with any delay $\tau$.
+A novelty of this approach is to include the delays in the dynamics at the present time by taking advantage of generalized coordinates to create a linear operator on those variables to travel back and forth in time with any delay.
 It is simply formed by using a Taylor expansion of the successive orders in the generalized coordinates which takes this form in matrix form and thus simply by taking the exponential matrix form.
 Applying such an operator to the FEM generates a slightly different and more complicated formulation.
 However, it is important to note that to compensate for delays, there is no change in the structure of the network but just in how the synaptic weights are tuned (similar to what we had done in the first part):
 "Neurobiologically, the application of delay operators just means changing synaptic connection strengths to take different mixtures of generalized sensations and their prediction errors."